DLPietro/DLPietro.github.io/_posts/2025-08-14-python-Intro.md

 ---
 title: "📖 Day 1 – Python Intro & First Steps with Financial Data"
 date: 2025-08-14 18:45:26 +0200
+categories: [python, roadmap, data]
 ---

-# 📖 Day 1 – Python Intro & First Steps with Financial Data
+# Intro

 Today I started my journey into Python for Finance.
 The first step was to familiarize myself with the language basics and apply them immediately on financial datasets.

 # Main Goals:

-- Understand Python functions and lists
+- First approach with python basics and standard
 - Download financial data with yfinance
 - Calculate daily and annualized returns